-VIDEOS member promotion
+VIDEOS artists promotion

 Born in Japan and the 3rd Korean resident in Japan.
 Sung Nam Han makes works with a semiological approach to languages, colors, sounds and images and often employs abrupt visual effects.
 Han' s practice expands from video works, to installations and art performances, exploring the social code of human/sex/religion.

 Director of Art in Country of Tokyo (AICOT) and Interdisciplinary Art Festival Tokyo (IAFT),Sung Nam Han makes artworks around the theme of "What watching a video is" .
 Her work includes interactive art installations made using blue screen editing or 'keying' , and wearable / pocketable video works utilising smartphones, small cameras or monitors.
 She has also created work using Augmented Reality 'AR' technology and performances focused on the concept of "super linear" which combine video, play and dance.
 Many works have been shown at domestic and international film festivals such as Tampere Film Festival 2019, 32nd Image Forum Festival 2018 [Award of Excellence], Experimental Film and Video Festival in Seoul, Seoul New Media Festival [Media Artist Prize], Lausanne Underground Film and Music Festival, International Short Film Festival Detmold; acted as the opening performance for Asia Anarchy Alliance at Tokyo wonder site; exhibited at MORI YU GALLERY, Asia Culture Center Creation in Gwangju, and more.

 artist website http://www.jonart.net/